danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 We use Github to host our project source, which also has a Wiki.
 If a team member has something they'd like to discuss that is a little more involved than a Slack question, they can add a page and write up a discussion topic in markdown, and then share it with the team via Slack.
 Then team members can update the document with their thoughts on the topic on their own time.
 This replaces the "let's hop on a call" type of meetings and has helped us resolve a number of issues.
 The benefit of this written approach over a real-time meeting is each developer can do some analysis on the code before piping in to the "conversation".
 This results in more accurate and thoughtful points being made.

-The meeting equivalent of this is where some participants say says "umm... let me check...", clackety clack of keyboards, while other participants watch and wait.
+The meeting equivalent of this is where some participants say "umm... let me check...", clackety clack of keyboards, while other participants watch and wait.
 The async version of this has been more effective for our team and leaves a searchable artifact for ourselves and future team members.

 ### Architecture Decision Records

 [ADR](https://adr.github.io/) is a more formal written document to be used when someone would like to propose a significant architectural change to the project.
 It gets submitted as a markdown document in a PR, then team members can discuss via PR comments.
 This is a new format we're experimenting with so it's too early to report on its effectiveness.

 What brought this about is since the project code is ~10 years old, we sometimes come across areas of the code where the original developer is long gone and it's not well understood why that particular implementation was chosen.
 There may have been a meeting at that time to discuss the approach, but of course, the conclusions of that meeting are forever lost.
-The idea with ADR docs is to generate discussion about proposed changes *and* have the the reasoning and final decisions captured in writing for posterity.
+The idea with ADR docs is to generate discussion about proposed changes *and* have the reasoning and final decisions captured in writing for posterity.

 ## Ownership

 In addition to effective writing, another thing that's required to make async work is that each engineer has full ownership of their tasks.
 This means they are responsible for the entire feature end to end and have freedom to make all implementation decisions.
-This minimizes real time co-ordination with other engineers.
+This minimizes real time coordination with other engineers.
 For example, rather than splitting a feature into back end assigned to one engineer, and another gets the front end, one person would be responsible for the entire vertical slice.

 This doesn't mean "cowboy" style coding, there's still room for questions and discussion as described in the previous section on writing.
-But it's left to the engineer's judgement as to whether something is significant enough to require team input, or if its something they can make an "executive" decision on.
+But it's left to the engineer's judgement as to whether something is significant enough to require team input, or if it's something they can make an "executive" decision on.

 <aside class="markdown-aside">
 Having every engineer on the team be an equal and effective owner is easy to accomplish when the size of the team is small relative to the size of the code base.
 This allows each person to work independently, minimizing the chance of stepping on someone else's toes.